This post may contain affiliate links.Please read our disclosure policy.

 • In the bowl of a stand mixer fitted with the paddle attachment, combine shortening and granulated sugar.
 Add molasses and eggs and mix until combined.

-• In a separate bowl combine flour, ginger, cinnamon, baking soda, and salt.
-Add flour mixture to wet mixture and beat until combined.
-The dough should be soft but not be overly sticky.
+• In a separate bowl, combine flour, ginger, cinnamon, baking soda, and salt.
+Add the flour mixture to the wet mixture and beat until combined.
+The dough should be soft, but not be overly sticky.

 • Pinch off small amounts of cookie dough and roll into 1-inch diameter balls between your hands.
 Roll each ball in granulated sugar and place 2 inches apart on the baking sheet.

-• Bake until cookies are rounded and slightly cracked about 10-12 minutes.
-Let cookies sit on baking sheet for 5 minutes then transfer to cooling rack.
-They will flatten and tops will crack more while cooling.
+• Bake until the cookies are rounded and slightly cracked, about 10–12 minutes.
+Let the cookies sit on the baking sheet for 5 minutes, then transfer to a cooling rack.
+They will flatten and the tops will crack more while cooling.

 Notes